 The following CEDS Snapshots provide current demographic, household, and workforce data for the region.
-County snapshots are intended to capture the economic and demographic nuances not apparent at a regional scale.
+County snapshots are intended to capture the economic and demographic nuances not apparent at a regional scale (note that the "Top Employers" listed do not include local government entities, including public schools).